-An application for small business rate relief is not required.
-Where a ratepayer meets the eligibility criteria and has not received the relief they should contact their council.
+An application for small business rate relief is required.
+Where a ratepayer meets the eligibility criteria please complete and return this application form.

 Certain changes in circumstances will need to be notified to the council by a ratepayer who is in receipt of relief (other changes will be picked up by the council).
 The changes which must be notified are—